e-io/ticket-handlers-backup/README.md

 # ticket-handlers
-Some useful scripts, mermaid diagrams etc. for workflows based on ticket dispatching
+Some useful scripts, mermaid diagrams etc. for workflows based on ticket dispatching in Jira for Sybex